fsmaiorano/twitter/frontend/README.md

 # Twitter Frontend

+:warning: Launch the backend application before running this project.

 ### Prerequisites

 :warning: This project need of NodeJS installed.
 If you wish use Yarn, install these too.